Please log in to watch this conference skillscast.

 What's NNNNNNNNew in Android Security?

-Scott is a consultant Android developer who is passionate about mobile app security and recently joined the Google Developer Experts program.
+Scott is a freelance Android developer and Google Developer Expert who is passionate about mobile app security.
 He is co-author of “The Android Security Cookbook”, speaks at various conferences on the subject and has released several security related open source libraries.